Fast Large Language Model Collaborative Decoding via Speculation: Experiments

 Additionally, we observe that speedup initially increases with \(\gamma\) before decreasing.
 For example, in the experiment with the Llama-3 model pair on GSM8K (\cref{fig:gamma_abl}~(b)), speedup improves as \(\gamma\) rises from 1 to 5, peaks at \(\gamma = 5\), and then declines.
 This behavior is explained by two factors: increasing \(\gamma\) boosts the expected number of accepted tokens, which improves acceleration; while later proposal tokens depend on earlier, unverified tokens, making them less accurate and more likely to be rejected, which wastes computation.
 Thus, the optimal speedup is achieved at a specific \(\gamma\).
 In some cases, however, speedup either monotonically increases or decreases due to high or low acceptance rates.
 For instance, this is observed in the experiment experiments with the Llama-3 pair on HumanEval (\cref{fig:gamma_abl}~(b)) and the Llama-2 pair on HumanEval (\cref{fig:gamma_abl}~(c)).

-\textbf{Speedup ratio for different weight $\lambda$ in WE.} We examine the speedup effect of SE when $\lambda$ takes values other than just 0.5.
+\textbf{Speedup ratio for different weight $\lambda$ in WE.} We examine the speedup effect of CoS when $\lambda$ takes values other than just 0.5.
 Specifically, we conduct experiments with \(\lambda\) values ranging from 0.1 to 0.9, using the Llama-Vicuna and Qwen-3b model pairs on the HumanEval and GSM8K datasets.
-The results, presented in \cref{fig:lambda_abl}, show that SE consistently achieves a high speedup of at least 1.5x across all tested $\lambda$ values.
-This consistent speedup occurs because, when the two models are of similar sizes, for any $\lambda$, an appropriate proposal model can be selected to maintain a high acceptance rate during SE process (as explained in \cref{thm:we_lb}), ensuring the observed speedup.
+The results, presented in \cref{fig:lambda_abl}, show that CoS consistently achieves a high speedup of at least 1.5x across all tested $\lambda$ values.
+This consistent speedup occurs because, when the two models are of similar sizes, for any $\lambda$, an appropriate proposal model can be selected to maintain a high acceptance rate during CoS process (as explained in \cref{thm:we_lb}), ensuring the observed speedup.

 \textbf{Speedup ratio for different weight values of $\mu$ in CD.} Similarly, we examine the speedup effect of CD when $\mu$ takes other values.
 Specifically, we conduct experiments with $\mu$ ranging from 0.1 to 0.5, using the Llama-3 model pair on the HumanEval and GSM8K datasets.
-The results, presented in \cref{fig:mu_abl}, show that SE consistently accelerates the CD process across all tested $\mu$.
+The results, presented in \cref{fig:mu_abl}, show that CoS consistently accelerates the CD process across all tested $\mu$.

 Furthermore, we find that an increase in $\mu$ results in a reduced speedup.
-This occurs because CD computes the ensemble distribution by subtracting the proposal model's information from the target model's.
+This occurs because CD computes the combined distribution by subtracting the proposal model's information from the target model's.
 As $\mu$ grows, the gap between these distributions widens, lowering the acceptance rate (\cref{eqn:alpha}).
-Despite this, the speedup ratio remains above 1.00x, confirming that CD-SE always accelerates, consistent with \cref{cor:effectiveness}.
+Despite this, the speedup ratio remains above 1.00x, confirming that CD-CoS always accelerates, consistent with \cref{cor:effectiveness}.